 Here's a summary of my own highly and moderately reactive foods, so you get a sense of what I learned despite already being very tuned into my body:

-- Safflower oil – I know that vegetable oils are inflammatory from a nutritional perspective, but being highly reactive to this particular oil was new to me and something I would never have thought of on my own
+- Safflower oil - I know that vegetable oils are inflammatory from a nutritional perspective, but being highly reactive to this particular oil was new to me and something I would never have thought of on my own

 - Yogurt - confirmed what I already knew

 - Cheddar Cheese - confirmed what I already knew

 - Cottage Cheese - confirmed what I already knew

 - Cows Milk - confirmed what I already knew

 - Crab - new to me (I eat crab pretty infrequently and have never noticed any ill-effect, so I'll eat it anyways)